Endpoints Debugging¶

 If the curl

-commands return HTTP errors related to being unable to resolve the URL, check if you have an HTTP proxy enabled.
+command hangs or returns an HTTP error related to being unable to resolve the URL, check if you have an HTTP proxy set.

 Test a Remote Endpoint¶